 Expanders

 As for the case of the compressor the global cycle efficiency is directly affected by the expander efficiency.
-A major challenge in the up-scaling of hydrogen liquefaction processes are the capacity limitations of the current state-of-the-art expansion turbine designs as the maximum capacity of existing gas bearing turbines in built hydrogen liquefiers is thus smaller compared to the turbine size that is required for future large-scale hydrogen liquefaction processes..
+A major challenge in the up-scaling of hydrogen liquefaction processes are the capacity limitations of the current state-of-the-art expansion turbine designs as the maximum capacity of existing gas bearing turbines in built hydrogen liquefiers is thus smaller compared to the turbine size that is required for future large-scale hydrogen liquefaction processes.
 The currently available capacities of cryogenic turbines are limited by turbine powers levels of approximately ~ 50 kW with dynamic gas bearing.
 Larger sized oil bearing turbines or magnetic bearing turbines with a turbine power PTU ranging from a few kilowatts to several megawatts are employed in other as state of- the-art industrial cryogenic processes, for example in air separation units at higher temperatures (minimum temperature corresponds to the liquefaction of N2).
 However, the current design of these very large oil-bearing turbines and magnetic bearing turbines is currently not proven for the use with the cryogenic fluids such as the hydrogen.
 Further technology development and industrial qualification procedures are needed before these turbine design modifications can be applied to hydrogen liquefaction processes with low risks.

 Additional performance increase in a broad spectrum ranging from mechanical integration, thermal design of the cold box, simplification of the assembly and integration process and global cycle performance are offered by the using of a turbine-generator unit consists of an electric generator which is coupled to the turbine to convert mechanical power into electrical power to be fed either back to the liquefier or to the grid.
 The transfer of the turbine energy recovery technologies to the cryogenic refrigeration cycle in hydrogen liquefiers is feasible within the medium-term but is technically challenging particularly with respect to the overall system architecture for high reliabilities and ease of maintenance.
 A large expertise has been acquired in the development of flight-rated high-speed electrical turbomachinery within the Ariane 6 launcher program.